Are honors classes extra classes that I take in addition to my regular course load?

 What requirements must be met to remain in the honors program?

 Honors students must maintain a grade-point average (GPA) of 3.3 or higher to remain in the honors program.
 If your cumulative GPA falls below 3.3 during a semester, you may remain in the honors program for one additional semester on provisional status.
 If your cumulative GPA returns to 3.3, you'll be renewed to full status in the program for the following semester.
-In addition, you must continue to take an honors course each semester.
+In addition, you must continue to take an honors experience each semester.

 Every semester, you'll file an Annual Academic Plan (AAP) with the honors coordinator.
 This plan will list your full semester schedule and will specify how you'll earn your honors credits.
 If you wish to modify your program of study, please consult the honors coordinator.